 One of the most popular estates in Palm Springs, the Edgar J. Kaufmann home was built in 1946 and was purchased as a vacation home by Barry Manilow in the early 70’s.
-It features a tennis court, a pool house with a viewing pavilion, a pool, six bathrooms, and five luxurious bedrooms, all of which sit on 2.5 acres of prime land.
+The modern, international-style property features a tennis court, a pool house, a swimming pool (because it would be weird to have a pool house with no pool), and a viewing pavilion, all which sits on 2.5 acres of prime land.

 Elvis’ Honeymoon House

 This 5,500 square foot home was leased by Elvis Presley and his wife Priscilla in 1966 for $21,000.
 The couple spent a year in the mid-century home, throwing infamously lavish parties.

 Later on, the home was rented by Helene and Robert Alexander, who were friends with many local celebrities.
 Look Magazine even visited the home to take pictures of the socialites.
 It features 4-bedrooms, 5-bathrooms, a lush garden, a tennis court, an in-ground pool, a chef’s kitchen, and 2 fireplaces.
 In the 1990s the home was carefully restored back to its original splendor.
 Interested in seeing the interior for yourself?
 Well, for a small fee, you can!
 There’s guided tours hosted at the home daily.